Puzzlepart/prosjektportalen365/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Make sure you are making a pull request against the **dev** branch (left side).
 Also you should start *your branch* off *dev*.
 - [ ] Check the commit's or even all commits' message
 - [ ] Check if your code additions will fail linting checks
-- [ ] Remember: Add PR description to [CHANGELOG](https://github.com/Puzzlepart/prosjektportalen365/blob/dev/CHANGELOG.md) with the ID that matches this PR
+- [ ] Remember: Add PR description to [CHANGELOG](https://github.com/Puzzlepart/prosjektportalen365/blob/dev/CHANGELOG.md) with the ID of the Issue associated with this PR

 ### Description